clublettreurs/cure-script/config/docs/en/18-って-は-mysteries-explained-おうとする-とする-として-という-っていう.md

 こんにちは。

 Today we're going to talk about <code>trying to do something</code> and from there we're going to broaden out into the wider meanings of the <code>と</code> quotation particle because this is a very central part of Japanese that's used all the time.
 So we need to get a firm understanding of what it is and how it works.
-Now, last week *(Lesson 17)* we learned the volitional helper う and よう which makes a word end with the sound <code>おう</code> or <code>よう</code> and expresses will.
+Now, last week<sup>[[17]](./17-polite-japanese-and-the-volitional.md)</sup> we learned the volitional helper う and よう which makes a word end with the sound <code>おう</code> or <code>よう</code> and expresses will.

 ![](../media/image657.webp)